 The first song in the series was written and produced back in 2007.
 The Wall / Remember Me was written as a collaboration with the Jeremy Graham Band (JGB) in Augusta, GA.
 It was originally developed as a long poem that was translated into song lyrics; a video was added displaying the faces of the Fallen on The Wall.
 It was selected by D&M Records for a compilation CD Country Fest 2008.
 That CD showcased 10 original songs that the producers regarded as the best new Country songs by independent artists for 2008.
 As part of the promotion to sell the CD, D&M Records put a notation on their website that a portion of the proceeds would be donated to the National Fallen Firefighter Foundation (NFFF).
 That small note led to the second poem and song – Red Wagon.

-This spring 6 Angels plans to start on the next phase of the Project Red Wagon, about Law Enforcement Officers (LEO’s).
-There will be numerous poems and at least two new songs and videos to enhance the display on the website.
+6 Angels has already started on the next phase of the Project Red Wagon, about Law Enforcement Officers (LEO’s).
+There are several poems and at least two new songs and videos are in production to enhance the display on the website.

 The video below is dedicated to our police, firefighters and first responders who gave selflessly countless times to protect and serve.